paradigm-lab/FastAPI/README.md

 		-> downgrade f(x) - Roll back

 	alembic upgrade {revision identifier}
+	alembic revision --autogenerate -m {"Message to give the description"} -> "The autogenerate future in alembic does the comparison between database to models"

 ## Quiz:
 	1. What is the difference between Schema/Pydantic Model and SQLAlchemy Models?